OPEN CALL FOR APPLICATIONS

 Deadline: January 18, 2022

 Only those who submit an NOI by the deadline may submit a full application.
-A link to submit the application is sent via email in response to your NOI submission.
+A link to submit the application is sent via email to those that submit an NOI on October 19, 2021.

-An online info session will be held in September 2021 prior to the NOI deadline for prospective applicants to learn more about the fund and the application process.
+An online info session will be held on September 22, 2021 from 10h30-11h30 prior to the NOI deadline for prospective applicants to learn more about the fund and the application process.

 For those that submit an NOI, an additional online info session will be held in November 2021 to assist in preparing the full application.